-My impressions thus far of riding in the Dolomites, a sub-chain of the Italian Alps, is they’re longer than the climbs we have in the eastern U.S. and steeper than the climbs in the Rockies.
+My impressions thus far of riding in the Dolomites, a sub-chain of the Italian Alps, are they’re longer than the climbs we have in the eastern U.S. and steeper than the climbs in the Rockies.
 That makes for a formidable challenge.

 We rolled out as one group at 9:00 a.m., 17 of us following James Shanahan, our Trek Tour Guide.
 Around 10 km into the ride my water bottle cage was very loose.
 I motioned I was dropping out and the group rolled on.
 I did a quick fix on the cage and then rode tempo back, catching back on.
+It was not my bike, of course, but a loaner from Trek Travel.

 At 12 KM in we had a short water break.
 I arrived last, checked both bottle cages again, then got back on the road.
 James liked that, he was not a fan of long breaks, so he and Gary Zentmyer joined me up the road.
 Eventually I pulled over to take some pictures and noticed a sizable group was now climbing behind me.
 I took their pictures then caught back up to Gary and eventually passed him, riding with the father-son team of Chris and Jim Ashton.

-It was a sweaty ride to the top although the temperature dropped fast at the summit.
+It was a sweaty ride to the top of passo Fedaia although the temperature dropped fast at the summit.
 At the top was a dam and I didn’t stay at the van for a break but instead rode across the dam apparently missing Team BMC and Tour de France rider Tejay van Garderen.

 The Trek Travel van was there with our supply of clothes and I grabbed my head cover, knee warmers, long fingered gloves and a jacket for the descent.